 Lead by example and share how you're feeling, so when someone asks you, be honest.
 If you're struggling, say so.

 Often, just the simple act of saying it out loud helps, and helps others know they can be honest if they're struggling too.

 If you are really feeling low or struggling with feelings of isolation, there are people who can help - see the end of this guide.

-Equally, panic, concern and poor mental health can be just as much of a problem as the virus itself.
+Unfortunately - it's not just physical health which is a problem.
+Poor mental health will become as much of a risk as the virus itself.
 If you're reading about the virus, read trusted sources, voices of authority such as NHS and WHO, and avoid speculating articles with leading headlines.